 Most product AI tools are built for the common case: teams running standard sprints, using mainstream project management tools, with feedback coming through conventional channels.

-Product teams that fall outside this:
+Product teams that fall outside this often hit the same walls:

 Fragmented tooling stacks.
 When product data is in Jira, design context is in Figma comments, customer feedback is in Intercom and Zendesk, and strategic context is in Confluence, no single AI product management tool spans all of it without integration work the tools themselves do not provide.

 Proprietary domain context.
-If your product is in a specialized industry – healthcare, legal tech, financial services, industrial – AI-generated requirement docs and research summaries will use generic terminology instead of your domain vocabulary.
+If your product is in a specialized industry, healthcare, legal tech, financial services, industrial, AI-generated requirement docs and research summaries will use generic terminology instead of your domain vocabulary.
 The output needs correction that often takes longer than writing from scratch.

 Non-standard feedback channels.
 Teams gathering user feedback through enterprise account calls, sales handoffs, or partner integrations often have data in formats and locations that standard AI tools cannot access.